yu-ming-chen/tp/docs/UserGuide.md

 You can sort your expenditures within a budget based on two different type of sorts:
 1. Sort by added date (Ordered from most recently created to least recently created)

-    ```📕 Note: If expenditures are created on the same date.
-They will be sorted by name within themselves.```
+    > 📕 Note: If expenditures are created on the same date.
+They will be sorted by name within themselves.

 2. Sort by name of the expenditure (Ordered in alphabetical order (case-insensitive))

->⚠️ If there are **no expenditures** or there is **only one expenditure** in that budget, the sort command may not
+    > ⚠ If there are no expenditures or only one expenditure in the budget, the sort command will not have any effect.
-> show any effect.
-This is because there needs to be more than one expenditure for sorting to work.
-> Go ahead and add in more expenditures to see your expenditures in that budget get sorted!

 Format: `sort TYPE`

  Parameters | Requirement | Comments
  ------------ | ------------- | ------
- TYPE | ❗Required | Two different type of sorts available: `time` `name`
+ TYPE | Required | Types of sort: `time`, `name`

-✏️ Example:
+✏ Example:

 `sort time`